zinzy/zinzy.website-v3/content/page/Nope.md

 ### Things to avoid

-- Over attendance of spaces where I'm "the other"
+- Preoccupation with spaces where I'm "the other", no matter how nice that "other" is

 ### Words to avoid

 I collect these when I have reached my limit with them.

+-
 - "Hold space" (2024)
 - Most other uses of "space" in a figurative sense (2024)
 - "Woke" (2023)